 What a year for French cinema!
-While those wunderkinds of the New Wave continued to hack away at the content and form of film, one even going so far as to disown the medium, you had seasoned veterans producing some of their most distilled and finest work.
+While those wunderkinds of the New Wave continued to hack away at the form of film, one even going so far as to disown the medium, you had seasoned veterans producing some of their most distilled and finest work.
 And distilled is exactly the word I’d use to describe Robert Bresson’s Mouchette and Jacques Tati’s Playtime, both lauded masterpieces that produce a certain kind of purity in their directors’ visions.
-The same could also be said about Belle de Jour, a movie that has always struck me as the Buñuel film to initiate one unfamiliar with his sensibilities, foot fetish and all.
+The same could also be said about Belle de Jour, a movie that has always struck me as the Buñuel film to initiate one unfamiliar with his sensibilities, foot fetishes and all.
 But it is Jean-Pierre Melville’s lean and stoic crime drama that nabs the top spot with its astonishing balance of both quiet urgency and its counterintuitive weariness.
 Melville, caught between the French pre-war traditional method of filmmaking and its enfants terrible successors, always seemed to mirror a combination of the two.
 With Le Samouräi, he just so happened to also produce his most stylish and iconic gangster movie of them all.
 And in Melville’s world, that kind of detail makes every bit a difference.

 1. Le Samouraï (Jean-Pierre Melville)